hidracloud/hidra.cloud/content/en/docs/Scenarios/_index.md

 linkTitle: "Scenarios"
 date: 2021-08-01
 weight: 5
+description: "Scenarios are a way to test your infrastructure.
+They are composed of steps that are executed in a specific order.
+They can be used to test your infrastructure, to test your application, to generate metrics of your uptime, to loadtest your application, or to test your infrastructure and your application. "
 ---
 Hidra scenarios allow you to generate tests of different types in a very easy way, all tests are defined by simple tests using YAML.
 In this section, you will find the different types of tests you can do with Hidra.